 Are you interested in supporting great performing arts entertainment?
 The Annenberg Theater Council (ATC) supports the museum in funding Annenberg Theater programs through its innovative calendar of music and live performances.
 ATC members receive exclusive invitations to the season's opening night, special events and tours, and enjoy priority seating for all Annenberg Theater events.

-The Architecture and Design Council (ADC), with its over 600 members, focuses on contemporary issues and innovations in architecture and design.
-In addition to special events at private residences, the ADC sponsors an annual symposium, a lecture series, and tours to architecturally-significant sites.
-The ADC continues to grow at an unprecedented pace with its innovative programming.
+The Architecture and Design Council with its over 400 members focuses on modern and contemporary issues and innovations in architecture and design.
+In addition to special events at private residences, the ADC sponsors a lecture series, salons, cocktail parties, and tours to architecturally significant sites.
+The Council continues to grow at an unprecedented pace with its innovative programming.

 If you have an interest in creating art, the Artists Council (AC) is the place for you.
 Join the AC to learn, to share and to connect with fellow artists in the local community and beyond.
 To hone your skills in a variety of art techniques, AC Workshops offer instruction from beginning to advanced levels.
 If you'd like to share your artistic expertise, you can participate in Art Party where free art instruction is made available for kids and adults.
 Observe artists at work during monthly Artists in Action demonstrations.
 Artists Council Exhibition is an annual juried exhibition of AC members' work.